saharama/saharama.github.io/projects/network-security.md

 The main goal was to build a firm foundation of wireless networking knowledge to later be implemented in our senior design projects.

+For my senior design project, I worked as part of a team to develop a proof-of-concept UAS classifier.
+We managed to build wireless profiles for two drones, and we were able to distinguish between the two based on a wireless data collection samples.

 Project Repo: <a href="https://github.com/saharama/UAVClassifier"><i class="large github icon "></i>saharama/UAVClassifier/</a>